 Just because somebody advises you to invest in a security, does not mean you blindly go and invest in it.
 It is important to study the company, the shares and the performance in the market before going forward with any investment.

-16. Investing with money that cannot be spared
+15. Investing in money that cannot be spared